icpc-ufrn/competitive_programming/ideas/shortest_path.md

 Note that we will restrict the number of pops, not the number of insertions in the priority queue.
 Concerning optimization (as in vanilla Dijkstra):
 - **Lazy delete:** We won't process the `i-th` pop if `i > k` since this won't change any approximation
-- **Don't add useless approximations:** Add an approximation to the PQ only if it is better than the current candidates to top `K`
+- **Only add useful approximations/relaxations:** Add an approximation to the PQ only if it is better than the current candidates to top `K`
+  - Adding useless approximations won't harm correctness since better approximations will be processed before.
   - For this, solving "keep top `K` elements from a stream" problem will do.
 If it is the case of blocked paths, for each unique value, only one shortest path must be kept.

 #### Keep the `K` shortests paths because of `K` blocked paths